telerik/fiddler-everywhere-docs/capture-traffic/capture-network-traffic.md

 # Network Capture

->note Currently, the **Network Capture** feature is in BETA state and is only available on macOS.
+>important The **Network Capture** feature is a BETA version and is subject to change in the future.
+Currently, the functionality is available with the macOS version of Fiddler Everywhere.

 This article describes using Fiddler's network capturing mode, where "network traffic" refers to all HTTP, HTTPS, WebSocket, and gRPC traffic directed to the active network adapter.
 The feature requires the installation of a network extension, which requires explicit administrative privileges.